 The 60 MHz compressed IF output signal from the log amplifier IC is at a fixed level of approximately 0 dBm.
 This signal exits the log amplifier and passes through a SAW differential delay filter.
 This filter creates two equal amplitude, but differentially delayed in time, output signals.
 One output signal takes 250 nanoseconds longer to transition through the filter than the other.
-Signals from both filter outputs, at approximately -33 dBm, are amplified (with a gain of 18 dB) and then pass through variable delay lines.
-The variable delay lines adjust the differential delay between the two signals to exactly 250 nanoseconds.

-The properly timed 60 MHz IF signals are amplified once again (with a gain of 32 dB), and then routed to an active mixer operating as a phase detector.
+The properly timed 60 MHz IF signals are routed to a dual channel phase detector IC.
 Because the two signals have the proper time (and therefore phase) orientation demodulation of the DPSK encoded portion of the interrogation signal takes place.
 When the two demodulator input signals are in phase, a positive DC offset is produced at the IC output.
 When the two input signals are 180° out of phase, a negative DC offset is produced at the IC output.
-The phase detector output, DC pulses at the data rate of the encoded DPSK signal, passes through a low pass filter circuit before reaching the input of a fast voltage comparator.
-The lowpass filter eliminates the 60 MHz frequency components from the DC signal.
-The filtered DC pulse signal is then converted to TTL levels in the voltage comparator.
+The phase detector output, DC pulses at the data rate of the encoded DPSK signal, are routed to the input of a fast voltage comparator.
+The DC pulse signal is then converted to TTL levels in the voltage comparator.
 The DPSK data output signal passes through a line driver IC to the PCC Module and to an IDR Module front panel test port.